Majordomo (software): History

 With the advent of email, many mailing lists were maintained manually, with a list owner adding and removing participants by editing a text file.
 In 1984, LISTSERV was developed to run on IBM VM mainframes, and automated mailing lists on a large scale.

 Most mailing lists moved to commercial mailing list hosting services, often with a stipend of $100 or more paid to the list owner by the hosting service in exchange for the transfer.
 Most of those hosting providers were subsequently bought out by Yahoo! and merged into its now-discontinued Yahoo!
 Groups service.

 Majordomo has been in widespread use since 1992, predating the popularity of the Web browser, in an era when many people had access to email, but the World Wide Web did not enjoy wide deployment.
 As a result, tasks such as subscribing and unsubscribing are only handled by sending mail messages.

 There are front-ends, such as MajorCool, to provide a Web interface.
 Many mailing lists still use Majordomo.

 Majordomo 2

-As of 4 April 2016, a complete rewrite of Majordomo was underway, with a focus on keeping the familiar email interface while greatly improving the Web interface and other features.
-This coding effort is referred to as Majordomo 2 and is being used by the OpenBSD project.
+It is a complete rewrite of Majordomo with a focus on keeping the familiar email interface, while greatly improving the Web interface and other features.
+This coding effort is referred to as Majordomo 2 and is being used by the OpenBSD project..
+Since Feb 19, 2016 the project has been stalled.